 Call the Midwives: South Asian Women's Intergenerational Experiences of Health Services in Coventry

-This project unearths Coventry's South Asian women's 'hidden histories' of seeking healthcare, including childbirth, antenatal care and elderly care.
+This project unearthed Coventry's South Asian women's 'hidden histories' of seeking healthcare, including childbirth, antenatal care and elderly care.

-In partnership with Foleshill Women's Training, this project explores experiences of healthcare and will provide deeper understandings of differences in health outcomes.
-Covid-19 has disproportionately impacted BAME communities.
-The pandemic has shed further light on health disparities in BAME communities.
+In partnership with Foleshill Women's Training, this project explored experiences of healthcare and provided a deeper understanding of differences in health outcomes.
+Covid-19 disproportionately impacted BAME communities and the pandemic shed further light on health disparities in BAME communities.

-The research examines links between contemporary health inequality and the experiences of immigrants and their descendants from former British colonies.
+The research examined links between contemporary health inequality and the experiences of immigrants and their descendants, from former British colonies.

-The research project will make the link between the past and present by developing oral history narratives of Coventry's South Asian women.
-It will focus on women's intergenerational experiences of accessing healthcare in the UK between 1950s-2020s.
+The research project made the link between the past and present by developing oral history narratives of Coventry's South Asian women.
+It focused on women's intergenerational experiences of accessing healthcare in the UK between the 1950s-2020s.

-South Asian women's narratives will help shed light on how they experienced and navigated the healthcare systems for themselves and their families.
-This will enable knowledge to be shared between various stakeholders.
+South Asian women's narratives help shed light on how they experienced and navigated the healthcare systems for themselves and their families.
+This enabled knowledge to be shared between various stakeholders.

-An art exhibition of their oral history will be held at the Herbert Art Gallery in Coventry, designed to help root women's contemporary experiences to that of their relatives and ancestors' historical experiences.
+An art exhibition of their oral history was held at the Herbert Art Gallery in Coventry, designed to help root women's contemporary experiences to that of their relatives’ and ancestors' historical experiences.

-The project will primarily benefit the women participants, whose knowledge across generations will anchor and give context and meaning to their experiences.
-The research will also help local government officials and public health policymakers to take into account women’s experiences of accessing health services when developing new policies.
+The project primarily benefitted the women participants, whose knowledge across generations anchored and gave context and meaning to their experiences.
+The research also helped local government officials and public health policymakers to consider women’s experiences of accessing health services when developing new policies.

-The project is led by Dr Saba Hussain (Sociology, Coventry University), Dr Kindy Sandhu (Centre for Trust, Peace and Social Relations, Coventry University) and Dr Shahnaz Akhtar (Politics and International Studies, University of Warwick).
+The project was led by Dr Saba Hussain (Centre for Global Learning, Coventry University), Dr Kindy Sandhu (Centre for Trust, Peace and Social Relations, Coventry University) and Dr Shahnaz Akhtar (Politics and International Studies, University of Warwick).